TomasPereiraa/FixTwitterDiscordBot/README.md

 ### **Step 2: Add Environment Variables**
 1. In Railway, go to **Settings → Variables**.
-2. Add the following variable:
+2. Add the following variables:
    - `DISCORD_BOT_TOKEN = your-bot-token-here`
+   - `CLIENT_ID = your-discord-application-id`

 ### **Step 3: Deploy the Bot**
 1. Railway will detect the project as a **Node.js** app.